 The Conservation Standards enable projects to take a systematic approach to planning, implementing, and monitoring initiatives.
 This method allows project teams to learn from their actions—understanding what works, what doesn’t, and why—ultimately leading to improved and more effective conservation strategies.
 The Conservation Standards bring together principles and best practices in adaptive and results-based management, offering a unified approach and shared terminology.
 They are widely used by governments, NGOs, and conservation organisations globally.

-Healthy Country Planning (HCP) is an adaptation of the Conservation Standards developed by Indigenous Australians to support adaptive management planning with local communities in a highly participatory process.
-HCP merges Indigenous knowledge with Western science and provides tools that empower communities throughout the planning process.
+Healthy Country Planning (HCP) is an adaptation of the Conservation Standards developed by Indigenous People in Australia to support adaptive management planning with local communities in a highly participatory process.
+HCP merges Indigenous Knowledge with Western science and provides tools that empower communities throughout the planning process.
 Healthy Country Planning acknowledges that plans are most successful when those implementing them have been involved in their creation and believe in the outcomes.
 The approach focuses on engagement, participation, and empowerment by using community-tailored language and facilitation techniques.

 Figure 1: The Healthy Country Planning Framework